¿Por qué ser Resiliente-Inteligente?

 Resilient homes will gain in value, while demand for vulnerable houses will go down.
 Why?

-- More people will smarten-up on the higher cost and hassle of living in a vulnerable house
+- More people will smarten-up about the higher cost and hassle of living in a vulnerable house

 - As disaster costs escalate, federal funds will become tighter and state/local authorities will be left to address the problem